 The eye examination is the most important part of the physical examination.
 Doctors check the person's eye and the area around the eye for injuries or swelling.
 They check the person's vision (with glasses or contacts if the person wears them), pupil size and response to a light, and eye movement.

-Doctors use a slit lamp (an instrument that enables a doctor to examine the eye under high magnification—see Figure: What Is a Slit Lamp?) to examine the eye.
-Doctors put a drop of anesthetic and then a drop of fluorescein stain in the eye to diagnose corneal disorders.
-While the eye is anesthetized, pressure inside the eye (intraocular pressure) is often measured (called tonometry—see The Eye Examination : Tonometry).
+Doctors use a slit lamp What Is a Slit Lamp? (an instrument that enables a doctor to examine the eye under high magnification) to examine the eye.
+Doctors put a drop of anesthetic and then a drop of fluorescein stain in the eye to diagnose corneal disorders Introduction to Corneal Disorders The cornea is the clear layer in front of the iris and pupil.
+It protects the iris and lens and helps focus light on the retina.
+It is composed of cells, protein, and fluid.
+The cornea looks... read more .
+While the eye is anesthetized, pressure inside the eye (intraocular pressure) is often measured (called tonometry Tonometry A person who has eye symptoms should be checked by a doctor.
+However, some eye disorders cause few or no symptoms in their early stages, so the eyes should be checked regularly (every 1 to 2... read more ).

-If pain develops in the affected eye (particularly if it is shut at this time) when a light is shined in the unaffected eye, the problem may be anterior uveitis or a corneal disorder.
+If pain develops in the affected eye (particularly if it is shut at this time) when a light is shined in the unaffected eye, the problem may be anterior uveitis Uveitis Uveitis is inflammation anywhere in the pigmented inside lining of the eye, known as the uvea or uveal tract.
+The uveal tract may become inflamed because of infection, injury, a bodywide autoimmune... read more or a corneal disorder.
 The use of an anesthetic makes the examination easier, and the person's response to the anesthetic may be a clue to the diagnosis.
 Anesthetic eye drops do not relieve pain that is caused by glaucoma, uveitis, or scleritis.

 Testing is usually unnecessary.